zolotarovgl/GeneExt/README.md

 # TODOs:
 - [x] coverage filtering for the peaks
   - how to filter the peaks? - so far, by coverage
-  - [ ] shall we filter before or after the extension - test
 - [x] solve the problem with non-unique orphan peak naming
 - [x] proper input/output parsing
 - [x] peak coverage distributions check